 I’ve had people say that they’ve changed the port that RDP runs on, from the standard 3389 to something else, this doesn’t help the matter and only takes a few seconds to find which port it is running on.

-Perform regular patching and updates on all machines, this should be a standard action within the business, but I see this way too many times, where no one has updated their systems in months or even years.
+Perform regular patching and updates on all machines will help with securing remote desktop, this should be a standard action within the business, but I see this way too many times, where no one has updated their systems in months or even years.

 In summary, make sure that you don’t allow port tcp/3389 exposed on your firewall, use a VPN to access any business operations and ensure you patch.